 If you have already submitted your portfolio earlier in order to become a studio art major, then send the additional materials to the address below to complete your application for the scholarship.

 Saint Louis University, MO 63108

-The deadline for New student scholarship submissions has been extended to Feb.
-10 due to weather disruptions.
+The deadline for New student scholarship submissions is Feb.
+15.

 Returning student Scholarship submissions must be received by March 1.